pivotal/docs-platform-automation/docs/before-you-begin/setup-s3-and-resources.md

 In this tab,
 you can set the various permissions for an individual bucket.
-In this guide, we will use public permissions so that Concourse can access the files.
+For simplicity, in this guide, we will use public permissions for Concourse to access the files.

 1. Under the permissions tab for a bucket, choose "Public access settings"
 1. Choose "Edit" to change the public access settings